-What we still need for Black History Month: The cost: Food from the jerk station £250 £200 covered by international office Lionheartfelt Poet BME empowerment £250 Full amount covered by Student Services Light refreshments for both speaker events £ 60 Catering sundries (Paper plates, cups, cutlery and napkins) £40 Snacks for the themed movie night (More than 25 students expected to attend) £30 What we need for Cultural GIAG: 30 people + will be expected to attend The cost: Food £150 Drink £ 50 Communications (Posters, adverts, inflatables) £ 150 adverts, £100 universal inflatables Monthly Destress events : These events are expected to have between 50+ student attending and this builds on from our overall Mental Health team Campaign.
-The cost: Speed Friending £40 Fitness under the stars £40 £free Fitness under the stars ffree Fitness under the stars Snacks on us ffree f300 Fitness under the stars Snacks on us Lush Bath bombs ffree £300 £395 Fitness under the stars Snacks on us Lush Bath bombs Fresh Check day ffree £300 £395 £500 Fitness under the stars Snacks on us Lush Bath bombs Fresh Check day Arts and crafts ffree f300 f395 f500 f100 Fitness under the stars Snacks on us Lush Bath bombs Fresh Check day Arts and crafts Art in mind ffree f300 f395 f500 f100 f100
+What we still need for Black History Month: The cost:

+Food from the jerk station £250 £200 covered by international office

+Lionheartfelt Poet BME empowerment £250 Full amount covered by Student Services

+Light refreshments for both speaker events £ 60

+Catering sundries (Paper plates, cups, cutlery £40

+and napkins)

+Snacks for the themed movie night (More than £30

+25 students expected to attend)

+£42.26 Has been used to date

+Last thing to be purchased will be food/ drink

+for the BHM Networking event. £87.74 left

+What we need for Cultural GIAG: 30 people + The cost:

+will be expected to attend 2450

+Food £150

+Drink £ 50

+Communications (Posters, adverts, inflatables) £ 150 adverts, £100 universal inflatables

+Monthly Destress events: These events are The cost:

+expected to have between 50+ student

+attending and this builds on from our overall

+Mental Health team Campaign. £0

+Speed Friending Fitness under the stars £0

+Snacks on us

+Lush Bath bombs £395 Both campuses £500 Both campuses

+Fresh Check day

+Arts and crafts £100 Both Campuses

+Art in mind £100 Chelmsford

+Earth day celebration (Sustainability) £100 Both campuses

+Total estimated: £ 1495